prebid/prebid.github.io/dev-docs/bidders/equativ.md

 ### User Syncing

-To enable cookie syncing, publishers should make sure their configuration setup is properly invoked.
+To enable cookie syncing, make sure their configuration setup is properly invoked.

 This involves adding an entry for `setConfig()` that allows user syncing for iframes with `'equativ'` included as a bidder: